 Control Access

 Access control limits data exposure.
 Immediately revoke ex-employee credentials—an overlooked risk.
-Require strong passwords changed frequently.
-Implement multifactor authentication widely.
-Issue temporary restricted credentials to contractors or vendors.
-Role-based access limits wider blast radius from any compromise.
-Disable inactive accounts after periods of disuse.
-Audit permissions and cut superfluous access to bare minimum.
+Require strong passwords and ensure they are changed frequently.
+Implement multifactor authentication and identity and access management technologies, such as the ones developed by GuidePoint Security, to manage user identities and control their access to resources.
+Additionally, issue temporary and restricted credentials to contractors or vendors when needed and disable inactive accounts after long periods of disuse.
+Furthermore, ensure you restrict access to a bare minimum.

 Monitor Activity